 Capacity additions of solar PVs are expected to be the highest among all technologies, in line with the recent trend and their estimated LCOE.
-The modelling suggests that additions should continue at the maximum achievable rate until 2045 and then at a somewhat reduced rate to reach the total additions of 125-165 GW depending on the scenarios, as shown in Figure 6.
-This will result in almost 160-200 GW of installed solar PV capacity in 2050, still somewhat below the 245 GW estimate included in the final NECP as an indicative cost-effective potential.
+The modelling suggests that additions should continue at 5-6 GW/year until 2040, and then at a somewhat reduced rate to reach the total additions of 130-140 GW, depending on the scenario, as shown in figure 6.
+This will result in 165-180 GW of installed solar PV capacity in 2050, still somewhat below the 245 GW estimate included in the final NECP as an indicative cost-effective potential.

 The historical trend of solar PV installations was 0.8 GW per year during 2014-2020.
-The rate of additions increased recently to 3 GW in 2022 and 5.2 GW in 2023.
+The rate of additions increased recently to 3 GW in 2022, 5.2 GW in 2023, and 6.8 GW in 2024.
 The main drivers were the Superbonus 110 scheme, the increase in power prices, as well as the new connection standard at 36 kV simplifying connection process at this voltage level.
 With the end of Superbonus scheme and lower power prices, there is a risk of reduced interest in solar PV investments making the capacity additions above recent historical levels challenging.